maojr/.vim/README.md

 My Vimrc
 ========
-I am a Vim user and I usually use Vim in text editing.

-Below is my vim config on all platforms.
+I have been using Vim for over 5 years.
+Here is my portable configuration for vim.